-New Zealand Resuscitation Council certificates are issued with a recommended validation period of one year from the time of successful completion of the assessment.

-However, the New Zealand Resuscitation Council does not determine the credentialling requirements for health professionals.
-Employing organisations and accreditation bodies are responsible for this determination and may recognise the certification period for longer.

-Please note, that due to fall-off in skill retention, the New Zealand Resuscitation Council would not support that any certificate be recognised for a period longer than three years and strongly recommend that employing organisations and accreditation bodies do the same.
+CORE certificates are conferred by the New Zealand Resuscitation Council, and valid for one year from the time of successful completion of the assessment.
+For their own purposes, employing organisations and accreditation bodies may recognise the certification for longer.
+Due to fall-off in skill retention, the New Zealand Resuscitation Council would not support any recognition period longer than three years.